evaristoc/fCC_R3/README.md

 ## Related projects

-For more information about the associated advances in data mining, analysis and machine learning, please visit this repository: https://github.com/evaristoc/fCC_R3_DataAnalysis (currently under construction)
+For more information about the associated advances in data mining, analysis and machine learning, please visit this repository: https://github.com/evaristoc/fCC\_R3\_DataAnalysis (currently under construction).

+We recently started an exploratory module to interact with Slack.
+If you are interested please visit the following repository: https://github.com/evaristoc/fCC\_R3\_ChinguModule (currently under construction).